seanjensengrey/colony-js/README.md

 Colony compiles JavaScript to Lua 5.1-compatible code, using a small support library.
 Colony is compatible with Lua in use in extensions and as a standalone language.

+*Colony is alpha-quality.* It will run all of the examples in the `demo/` directory, but still requires development to fully support ECMAScript 5 or support large codebases (like colony itself).
+If you're interested in its development, contact me by email.

 ## What it does

 Colony lets you use the Lua runtime with JS's familiar syntax.
 Let's start with the hello world example: